foamyesque/CC/Readme.md

 <h3>2.
 Administrative Tribunals</h3>

   A Tribunal is the final stage of the appeals process.
-Unlike review by a Supervisor Moderator or Director, it is conducted in public, with a decision being made by Community Council.
+Though conducted privately, at the end of a Tribunal the procedings will be publically archived.

   These decisions are binding on the Staff and offer guidance to the Staff in their interpretation and administration of these rules.

-  If an appeal to the Tribunal is granted, we ask that you provide the following:
+  If an appeal to the Tribunal is to occur, we ask that you provide the following:
   <ol>
     <li> A short summary (no longer than 1,000 words) of your appeal;
-    <li> An explanation of why you feel the infraction could not be justified under these rules;
+    <li> An explanation of why you feel the infraction was unreasonable under the Compact;
     <li> Any tribunal decisions or posts which support your appeal
   </ol>

-  A Tribunal case will be presented by a Director.
-In addition to your statement, the Director will provide the following for the Tribunal to consider:
+  A Tribunal case will be chaired by a Director, who will be responsible for ensuring its orderly conduct.

+  In addition to your statement, a staff member, chosen by the chair, will provide the following for the Tribunal to consider:
   <ol>
     <li> The name of the staff member who made the decision;
     <li> A copy of the post or PM at issue;
     <li> A copy of any warning issued and the resulting action taken;
     <li> A copy of any relevant moderator comments on the report (if any);
-    <li> A copy of the rule which was the basis of the moderator action
+    <li> A copy of the rule which was the basis of the moderator action;
+    <li> A copy of the appeal thread in which the decision the Tribunal is about was made
   </ol>

   Any private information necessary to present the case will be disclosed only to the Community Councillors, and to the minimum extent necessary for their duties.

   An Administrative Tribunal's binding decision may only judge a Staff action either valid in full or invalid in full.
 The Tribunal cannot selectively overturn portions of an action or otherwise modify it.